 What Do We Think?

 In fact, there are two main motives for holding Bitcoin: transaction motive and speculative motive, those who hold to exchange for goods and services, and those who hold to make a profit.
 The security, transparency, and anonymity of Bitcoin makes it a preferred payment option for several individuals across the globe.
 More and more businesses around the world, both online and offline, have started including Bitcoin in their payment options.
-It, therefore, appears to us that Bitcoin is in no doubt here to stay.
+It, therefore, appears to us that Bitcoin is undoubtedly here to stay.
 There are currently 18,441,075 Bitcoins in circulation, and the total supply cap is 21,000,000.
-Thus, only 2,558,925 more Bitcoins could be mined, for supply.
+As such, only 2,558,925 more Bitcoins could ever be mined, for supply.

-Considering the limited available supply, a rise in its demand, and a possibility for Bitcoin to replace Gold, we predict one Bitcoin would be worth north of $500,000 by 2050.
-All things being equal, by 2140, all 21,000,000 Bitcoins should be in circulation.
-The current market cap for Gold is $9 trillion.
-About 80% of Bitcoin are in circulation, with the last 20% mined for supply over the next 120 years; it has the power to replace Gold to have a market cap of over $10 trillion by 2050.
+Considering the limited available supply, a rise in its demand, and a possibility for bitcoin to replace gold , we predict one bitcoin would be worth north of $500,000 by 2050.
+All things being equal, by 2140, all 21,000,000 bitcoins should be in circulation.
+The current market cap for gold is $9 trillion.
+About 80% of bitcoin are in circulation, with the last 20% mined for supply over the next 120 years; it has the power to replace Gold to have a market cap of over $10 trillion by 2050.
 If you do the math, assuming there would be about 20 million Bitcoins in supply, that gives us a Bitcoin price of about $500,000.
 With a limited available supply and a high demand, we predict Bitcoin’s price to be over $500,000 by 2050.

 Bitcoin appears to be a perfect alternative currency to fiat, a store of value that is independent of the influence of the government or financial institutions.
 While nobody can predict bitcoin’s price with absolute certainty, it ‘s conceivable that bitcoin would eventually become the world’s default currency given its unique properties.